FREEDOM FLING

 We understand that requests for donations are everywhere.
 Indivisible JoCo depends entirely on the generosity of supporters.
 Our main focus in 2026 will be the Congressional race in District 13, while continuing our efforts to serve the people of Johnston County.
 Nearly all of our savings were used to cover the costs involved in our No Kings 3 rally.

-The fourth No Kings event is coming this summer and will need funding we haven’t yet secured.
+The fourth No Kings event and others will need funding we haven’t yet secured.
 In addition, we are supporting the Democratic candidates selected in March and remain active in Indivisible National’s initiatives.
 Your help is vital as we strive to protect democracy and uphold the rule of law for the people of Johnston County.

 For more news and upcoming events, please visit our Facebook page.